6. Managing Secrets with Ansible Vault

 Tip

-Since the password is in clear text in the file vaultpassword
+Since the password is in clear text in the file `vaultpassword`,

-, you should never ever push it to a git repository or similar.
-Also double check that only the necessary permissions are set.Solution Task 3
+you should never ever commit it to a git repository or similar.

 1